gpetrofski/Event-Driven-Architecture-PoT/Labs/Lab_02_Event_Endpoint_Management/README.md

 We are also providing an optional lab that explain how API Connect, our API Management solution, integrates with our Event Endpoint Management solution.
 In this lab you will see how EEM can leverage the API Connect developer portal to provide a much more richer consumer experience.

+> [!IMPORTANT]
+> if you have an unauthorized message, this can be due to the fact that you have been signed out after a non activity on the UI.
+Please refresh the UI and re-authenticate.

 ## Part 1 - TOPIC Authoring

 In this part, you will describe the Topic that has been created in the Event Streams Lab1 and publish it to make it available to the application developer in the EEM catalog.